-On March 16, 2016, the Company signed a Capital on DemandTM Sales Agreement with JonesTrading.
-In accordance with the terms of the sales agreement, the Company may offer and sell shares of its common stock having an aggregate offering price up to \$6.5 million, subject to certain limitations, from time to time in one or more public offerings of the Company's common stock, with JonesTrading acting as agent, in transactions pursuant to a shelf registration statement that was declared effective by the SEC on April 28, 2016.
+At the Market Issuance Sales Agreement - On March 16, 2016, the Company signed a Capital on DemandTM Sales Agreement with JonesTrading Institutional Services LLC ("JonesTrading").
+In accordance with the terms of the sales agreement, the Company was able to offer and sell shares of its common stock having a gross aggregate offering price up to \$6.5 million, subject to certain limitations, from time to time in one or more public offerings of the Company's common stock, with JonesTrading acting as agent, in transactions pursuant to a shelf registration statement that was declared effective by the SEC on April 28, 2016.

-The Company sold 198,280 shares of common stock in the open market at a weighted-average selling price of \$9.55 per share, for net proceeds (net of commissions) of \$1.8 million during the three months ended March 31, 2017, in the Capital on DemandTM program.
-The Company charged approximately \$0.1 million for JonesTrading commission against additional paid-in capital for the three months ended March 31, 2017.
+The Company sold an aggregate of 479,681 shares of common stock in the open market at a weighted-average selling price of \$13.55 per share, for net proceeds (net of commissions) of \$6.3 million through June 30, 2017, of which \$5.5 million were sold in the six months ended June 30, 2017, in the Capital on DemandTM program.
+The Company charged approximately \$0.2 million for JonesTrading commission against additional paid-in capital through June 30, 2017.
+As of June 30, 2017, the Company has no more common stock available for sale under the program.